|

 I would have preferred, thought Golradir, to have done

 this at dawn.
 The sudden daylight would have helped us.
-He

-signalled Camthalion and Orodreth to follow him, and the three
+He signalled Camthalion and Orodreth to follow him, and the three

-men (all of them excellent warriors, though not up to the task
+menall of them excellent warriors, though not up to the task

-to cover the elves retreat.
+needed to cover the elves retreat.

 northern border, staying high up in the branches.

-Lady Eowyn and the others had been wrong to think that the dark
+Lady Eowyn and the others, he thought, were wrong to

-elves might be sleepingnight, he realised now, was their
+think that the dark elves might be sleeping.
+Night, he realised

 But now was not the time to falter.